HomeDirectoriesLocal SEO and Directory Listings: What Still Works in 2025

 Schema markup should mirror the exact NAP information used in your directory listings, including identical formatting of phone numbers and addresses.

 Not all directories carry equal weight.
-The following hierarchy represents the current value distribution:
+This hierarchy shows how the value breaks down right now:

 Directory TierExamplesSEO Impact (1-10)Direct Traffic PotentialMaintenance Priority